jaiwashington23/eng3/README.md

 import pwmio
 from adafruit_motor import servo

-# create a PWMOut object on Pin A2.
 pwm = pwmio.PWMOut(board.A2, duty_cycle=2 ** 15, frequency=50)

-# Create a servo object, my_servo.
 my_servo = servo.ContinuousServo(pwm)

 touch_A4 = touchio.TouchIn(board.A4)  # Not a touch pin on Trinket M0!